stepchowfun/gigamesh/INSTALLATION.md

       - Provision up a PostgreSQL database instance.
 The cheapest way to do so is the following:

         ```sh
-        export AUTHORIZED_NETWORKS=123.123.123.123/32 # Allow yourself to connect to the database
+        AUTHORIZED_NETWORKS=123.123.123.123/32 # Allow yourself to connect to the database
-        export POSTGRES_USER_PASSWORD=abc123 # A secure password for the default user
+        POSTGRES_USER_PASSWORD=abc123 # A secure password for the default user
-        export DATABASE_INSTANCE=gigamesh # A name for the database instance
+        DATABASE_INSTANCE=gigamesh # A name for the database instance
-        export DATABASE_REGION=us-central # A Cloud SQL region
+        DATABASE_REGION=us-central # A Cloud SQL region

         gcloud sql instances create "$DATABASE_INSTANCE" \
           --project "$GCP_PROJECT" \